bennettkelleyt-svg/kbennett-samples/writing-samples/case-studies.md

 #### **The Challenge**

 Approximately 35% of Goodwill’s workforce turns over annually as clients move into jobs within their communities.
-This constantly shifting workforce — and the documents that come with it — generate a significant amount of paper, leading to overflowing filing cabinets and the risk of misplaced records.
+This constantly shifting workforce, and the documents that come with it, generate a significant amount of paper, leading to overflowing filing cabinets and the risk of misplaced records.

 <img src="/kbennett-samples/images/Goodwill-BEFORE1.png"